God creates universe

 Date: Around Pentecost, 27 A.D.

-Jesus provides the profound principles that are the foundation of following him and obeying God under the New Covenant.
+Jesus reveals the greatest and most profound principles for living life since the Ten Commandments.
+His teachings are the foundation of the New Covenant offered to all humans.
 His message outlines, in a basic way, what it means to live a life that pleases God and benefits others.

 Crucifixion and Death of Christ